• Facultades

 Understanding how the brain processes information into learning and knowing more about what it takes for students’ brains to be engaged, responsive, and alert are fundamental to the teaching and learning process.

-Speaker: Julio Valladares (PERU)
+Speaker: Leo Marin (PERU)

 Biodata: